Last Updated on April 16, 2023 by Andrew Pirie

 - once World Championships Gold medalist

-- once Olympic Games finalist
+- once the Olympic Games finalist

 - thrice World Championships finalist